zsteinkamp/steinkamp.us/pages/posts/2023-10-27-the-positive-roi-of-therapy.md

 If **none** of that speaks to you, then please read on.
 This post is for you. 🤑

-## The$i$
+## $Thesis

 The investment of time and money into regular therapy sessions yields a significant positive financial benefit.
-To support this, I'll start with some foundational understanding then describe my own situation and how I think therapy has led to improvement in my own financial situation.
+To support this, I'll start with some foundational understanding of some of the outcomes of therapy, how they relate to success in a job, then describe my own situation and how I think therapy has led to improvement in my own financial situation.

 ## Laying the Foundation